bacilladoro/NexIDE/README.md

 ```
 ADD ```/opt/esp-open-sdk/xtensa-lx106-elf/bin``` to your /etc/environment file.
 ADD your User to the dialout group to get access to the USB from the IDE.

+You need to install [Electron](https://github.com/electron/electron) and use this app or you can download a packaged app from here: [NexIDE](http://thenexio.com/nexide)

 # License